vaishnavipaithane/bellabeat-data-analysis-case-study/README.md

 ## Prepare

-The dataset used for this case study is [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) The dataset is stored in Kaggle and made available through [Mobius](https://www.kaggle.com/arashnic) This Kaggle data set contains personal fitness tracker from thirty Fitbit users.
-Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
+The dataset used for this case study is [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit).
+The dataset is stored in Kaggle and made available through [Mobius](https://www.kaggle.com/arashnic).
+This Kaggle data set contains a personal fitness tracker from thirty Fitbit users.
+Thirty eligible Fitbit users consented to submit personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.

 - The Fitbit Fitness Tracker data was collected in 2016, making it outdated for current trend analysis.
 - The data was collected over only 31 days (April 12, 2016, to May 12, 2016).
 - The data source includes information from only 33 Fitbit tracker users, which is a small sample size and less representative of our analysis.
 - Bellabeat products are targeted at women, but the dataset does not provide information about gender or other demographic details.

 I have used BigQuery offered by Google Cloud to process and analyze the data.
 For visualizations, I have used Tableau Public.
-To address this business task, only 2 out of the 18 provided datasets were used.
+Only 2 out of the 18 provided datasets were used to address this business task.
 Data was provided in CSV format.

 - dailyActivity_merged which contains data on Activity, Distance, Calories, and Steps (combined from 3 separate files named dailyIntensities, dailyCalories and dailySteps)
 - sleepDay_merged which contains data on sleep